Dark Skies activities

 There's a whole host of events running throughout the year at various locations across the National Park.
 You can find other great sites for stargazing and places hosting events in the area on the Go Stargazing website.

 • Dark Skies Festival - our annual celestial celebration for 17 days during February.
-Expect stargazing safaris, nocturnal nature and ghost walks, starlight runs, mindful sessions, children's trails, art workshops and more, from Hawes to the moors and shores!
+Expect stargazing safaris, nocturnal nature and history walks, starlight runs, mindful sessions, children's trails, art workshops and more, from Hawes to the moors and shores!

 • Dark Skies Fringe Festival - One festival isn't enough!
 We know you want to #SeeMoorStars so we added another fixture to the stargazing calendar.
 During every October half term expect more starry delights.